Where To Eat in Japan - some amazing restaurants in Tokyo, Kyoto and further afield

 Browse to your heart's (or stomach's) content, then make your way from the basement up to the rooftop and the open air garden, where you can sit down with Japanese mothers and their toddlers to consume what is sure to be a foodie feast.

 Tempura - If you do one restaurant in Kyoto, try to make it this one!
-Listed in the Michelin bib gourmand - which features the best restaurants offering great food for good value - the tempura at Kitenya just outside Shijo station is of the highest quality.
+The amazing tempura at Kitenya restaurant is of the highest quality.

 Prepared right in front of you, the batter is as light and crispy as any you will ever taste, and the ingredients ensconced in this delicious pastry are varied and interesting.
-The chef does not speak much English though, and the restaurant is popular, so ask your Kyoto accommodation to make you a reservation.
-The restaurant only serves 3 tasting menus (prices ranging from YEN5,000-9,000) so ordering is easy.
 Make sure to take cash for payment.

 Pastries - Japan is possibly not the first place that comes to mind when looking for fine French boulangeries.
 But surprisingly, we came across quite a few amazing ones during our travels.
 One of the best examples is the Boulangerie Shinshindo in Kyoto.
 Having a Frenchman for a husband, who was raving about the pastries at this bakery, means that I am comfortable recommending this for anyone looking for more familiar (if calorific) breakfast options while visiting the city.

 Okonomiyaki - Osaka may be the city best known for this particular Japanese omelettey-pancakey food invention.